prekup/lane-detector/writeup.md

 ### Possible improvements

-* Probabilistic tracking of the features, for example using some Kalman filter or some other Bayesian filter would make the pipeline more stable and also reduce the amount of fixed parameters and make it possible to incorporate previous knowledge into the model in a more intelligent manner.
+* Probabilistic tracking of the features, for example using a Kalman filter or some other Bayesian filter would make the pipeline more stable and also reduce the amount of fixed parameters and make it possible to incorporate previous knowledge into the model in a more intelligent manner.
 * Vanishing point detection and filtering of lines for the lanes could all be done within the Hough transform algorithm.
 This would make the lane detection faster and more efficient.
 * Besides boolean filtering, voting should also be used for deciding which lines are to be declared outlier and which not.